Skip to content

 OIDC settings for apps

 When your application is registered in Asgardeo, a client ID is generated as the identifier of the application.
-If you register a traditional web application, a client secret is generated in addition to the client ID as shown below.
+If your application is not a public client, a client secret is generated in addition to the client ID as shown below.

 Get client ID and secret of webapp

-This will determine how the application communicates with the token service.
-Web application template supports following grant types:
+This option determines how the application communicates with the token service.
+Web application template supports the following grant types:

 Grant type Description